10 Mass Wasting

 The most common mass wasting types are falls, rotational and translational slides, flows, and creep .
 Falls are abrupt movements of rock that detach from steep slopes or cliffs.
 Separation occurs along existing natural breaks such as fractures or bedding planes, and movement occurs as free-fall, bouncing, and rolling.
 Falls are strongly influenced by gravity, mechanical weathering, and the presence of water.
 Rotational slides show movement along a curved rupture surface with a commonly slow movement rate.
 Translational slides are movements along a plane of distinct weakness between the overlying slide material and more stable underlying material, and are often rapid.
 Slides can be further subdivided into rock slide, debris slide, or earth slides depending on the type of the material involved (See above table).
 The largest and fastest slides are called sturzstroms, or long-run-out landslides.
 They are still poorly understood, but are known to travel for long distances, even in places without significant atmospheres like the Moon.

 Flows are mass wasting events in which the material is mixing internally, sometimes with abundant water, and moving at rapid speeds with long runouts at the slope base.
-Flows are commonly separated into debris flow (coarse) and earthflow (fine) depending on the type of material involved and the amount of water (See above table).
+Flows are commonly separated into debris flow (coarse material) and earthflow (fine material) depending on the type of material involved and the amount of water (see above table).
 Soil creep is the imperceptibly slow downward movement of material caused by shear stress sufficient to produce permanent deformation in unconsolidated material .
-A type of soil creep is solifluction, that is the slow movement on low-angle slopes due to repeated freezing and thawing of soil in high-latitude cold locations.
+A type of soil creep is solifluction, which is slow movement of soil lobes on low-angle slopes due to repeated freezing and thawing of soil in high-latitude (Arctic) cold locations.
 Creep is indicated by curved tree trunks, bent fences or retaining walls, tilted poles or fences, and small soil ripples or ridges.

 10.4 Examples of Landslides